-- d.
-Gabion Baskets/Gabion Mattresses.

-- e.
-Soil Cement.

-- 7. Aesthetic Standards:

-- -All designed channels shall be formed to blend with the surrounding landscape, including contoured site grading for earthen channels and matching plant types and density.

-- 8.Landscaping:

-- 9. Obstructions:
+9. Obstructions:

-- --Do not obstruct drainage conveyance by changing site grading or with constructed fences, walls, berms, swales, retaining walls, patios, pools, decks, sheds, pens, corrals, water troughs, canals or any other construction that alters redirects, impedes or suspends drainage from its natural course.
-Landscaping obstructions, including mounding, raised beds, edging, furrowing, gardens, water harvesting, planter boxes, and other landscape construction that alters, redirects, impedes or suspends drainage from its natural course, are prohibited without prior approval of the Town Engineer.
+Do not obstruct drainage conveyance by changing site grading or constructing fences, walls, berms, swales, retaining walls, patios, pools, decks, sheds, pens, corrals, water troughs, canals or any other construction that alters redirects, impedes or suspends drainage from its natural course.
+Landscaping obstructions, including mounding, raised beds, edging, furrowing, gardens, water harvesting, planter boxes, and other landscape construction that alters, redirects, impedes or suspends drainage from its natural course, are prohibited without prior approval from the Town Engineer.

-- 10. Operation and Maintenance Requirements:
+10. Operation and Maintenance Requirements:

-- -As part of an approved design, the Owner must consider and accommodate potential future needs for vehicular access to stormwater facilities for maintenance purposes.
-It is essential that maintenance be considered during the planning, design and construction of drainage facilities.
+As part of an approved design, the Owner must consider and accommodate potential future needs for vehicular access to stormwater facilities for maintenance purposes.
+Maintenance must be considered during the planning, design and construction of drainage facilities.
 Design should minimize long-term maintenance requirements so that maintenance can be provided on a regular basis to maintain system capacity.
-Regular maintenance includes reducing growth of undesirable vegetation, removal of debris and sediment accumulation, and repair/restoration of erosion, scour, soil settlement, and structure damage
+Regular maintenance includes reducing growth of undesirable vegetation, removal of debris and sediment accumulation, and repair/restoration of erosion, scour, soil settlement, and structure damage.

-- 11. Pools and Spas
+11. Pools and Spas:

--Pools and spas shall not be drained or backwashed into a Town sewer, street, storm drain or natural washNatural Wash.
+Pools and spas shall not be drained or backwashed into a street, storm drain or Natural Wash.
 The Town's two sanitary sewer providers, (City of Scottsdale and Phoenix) currently allow the disposal of pool or spa water into their collection systems.
-If discharging into a sanitary sewer, pool or spa water shall enter the sewer on private property by appropriate means, such as through a sanitary clean-out.-Some other examples of appropriate locations to backwash a pool or spa may include onsite retention basin(s) with adequate volume, or an approved septic tank hauling service.
+If discharging into a sanitary sewer, pool or spa water shall enter the sewer on private property by appropriate means, such as via a sanitary clean-out.
+Other examples of appropriate locations to backwash a pool or spa may include on-site retention basin(s) with adequate volume or an approved septic tank hauling service.